 - The wording must not be unclear or ambiguous.
 It must be worded in terms easily understandable by the common man.
 Legalese should be avoided.

 - The print or type must be large enough to be easily read – at least 10-point type.

 - Never commingle your waiver/release on the same page with another registration form.
 Many courts will strike a commingled waiver/release because it is not conspicuous.

-- Gang or group style signatures where all participants sign underneath a single document are frowned upon by the courts.
+- Group style signatures where all participants sign underneath a single document are frowned upon by the courts.
 Remember, these waiver/release documents are contracts and they need to be treated with the seriousness of a contract.
 You need to be able to demonstrate that the participants who are signing these contracts understand them and are signing them voluntarily.
-So, if a line forms at your event where parents/players are waiting to sign, the parents/players in the front of the line may feel rushed and they might not understand the rights that they are giving up.
-Or, this is the argument they or their clever attorney will later use when they want to avoid or negate the waiver/release contract and sue your organization.
+If parents and players are waiting to sign the form, those ahead in line may feel rushed and not fully comprehend the rights they’re giving up.
+Or this is the argument their clever attorney will later use when they want to avoid or negate the waiver/release contract and sue your organization.

 - The first sentence should state "In consideration of being allowed to participate . . . ."
-A waiver/release is not a valid contract unless all parties receive consideration ("something of value").
+A waiver/release is not a valid contract unless all parties receive consideration, which is a fancy way of saying something of value.
 The consideration received by the sports organization is the promise not to sue and the consideration received by the player/parent is the right to participate.

 - The waiver/release should warn of the full range of possible injuries including the key words "permanent disability or death".
-This is an important part of the Assumption Of Risk defense.
+This is an important part of the assumption of risk (AOR) defense.

 Sports Insurance Specialist

 Source: Information on state law status on waiver/release agreements provided by: Knutson & Associates www.traceyknutson.com